Fedora Project: Fedora operating system

 Fedora Linux, then known as "Fedora Core," was a fork of RHL launched in 2003.
 It was introduced as a free-of-cost, community-supported alternative intended for home use, shortly after Red Hat discontinued RHL in favor of Red Hat Enterprise Linux (RHEL).
 RHEL branches its releases from versions of Fedora.

 Since the release of Fedora 21 in December 2014, three editions have been made available: personal computer, server and cloud computing.
 This was expanded to five editions for containerization and Internet of Things (IoT) as of the release of Fedora 37 in November 2022.
 A new version of Fedora Linux is released every six months.

-The current release is Fedora 42, which was released on 15 April 2025.
+The current release is Fedora 44, which was released on 28 April 2026.

 Security intrusion

 In August 2008, several Fedora servers were compromised.
 Upon investigation it was found that one of the compromised servers was used for signing Fedora update packages.
-The Fedora Project stated that the attacker(s) did not get the package signing key which could be used to introduce malicious software onto Fedora users' systems through the update process.
+The Fedora Project stated that the attackers did not get the package signing key which could be used to introduce malicious software onto Fedora users' systems through the update process.
 Project administrators performed checks on the software and did not find anything to suggest that a Trojan horse had been introduced into the software.
 As a precaution the project converted to new package signing keys.
 Fedora published the full details on March 30, 2009.